brick/math/README.md

 Package contents
 ----------------

-This library provides the following public classes:
+This library provides the following public classes in the `Brick\Math` namespace:

-- `Brick\Math\ArithmeticException`: exception thrown when an error occurs.
+- `BigNumber`: base class for `BigInteger`, `BigDecimal` and `BigRational`
-- `Brick\Math\BigInteger`: represents an arbitrary-precision integer number.
+- `BigInteger`: represents an arbitrary-precision integer number.
-- `Brick\Math\BigDecimal`: represents an arbitrary-precision decimal number.
+- `BigDecimal`: represents an arbitrary-precision decimal number.
-- `Brick\Math\BigRational`: represents an arbitrary-precision rational number (fraction).
+- `BigRational`: represents an arbitrary-precision rational number (fraction).
-- `Brick\Math\RoundingMode`: holds constants for the [rounding modes](#division--rounding-modes).
+- `RoundingMode`: holds constants for the [rounding modes](#rounding-modes).

+And the following exceptions in the `Brick\Math\Exception` namespace:

+- `ArithmeticException`: base class for all exceptions
+- `DivisionByZeroException`: thrown when a division by zero occurs
+- `NumberFormatException`: thrown when parsing a number string in an invalid format
+- `RoundingNecessaryException`: thrown when the result of the operation cannot be represented without explicit rounding

 Overview
 --------

 ### Instantiation

-The constructor of each class is private, you must use a factory method to obtain an instance:
+The constructors of the classes are not public, you must use a factory method to obtain an instance.

-    $integer = BigInteger::of('123456'); // accepts integers and strings
-    $decimal = BigDecimal::of('123.456'); // accepts floats, integers and strings

-    $rational = BigRational::of('123', '456'); // accepts BigInteger instances, integers and strings
-    $rational = BigRational::parse('123/456'); // accepts fraction strings
+All classes provide an `of()` factory method that accepts any of the following types:

+- `BigNumber` instances
+- `int` numbers
+- `float` numbers
+- `string` representations of integer, decimal and rational numbers

+Example:

+    BigInteger::of(123546);
+    BigInteger::of('9999999999999999999999999999999999999999999');

+    BigDecimal::of(1.2);
+    BigDecimal::of('9.99999999999999999999999999999999999999999999');

+    BigRational::of('2/3');
+    BigRational::of('1.1'); // 11/10

+Note that all `of()` methods accept all of the representations above, *as long as it can be safely converted to the current type*:

+    BigInteger::of('1.00'); // 1
+    BigInteger::of('1.01'); // ArithmeticException

+    BigDecimal::of('1/8'); // 0.125
+    BigDecimal::of('1/3'); // ArithmeticException

+Note about native integers: instantiating from an `int` is safe *as long as you don't exceed the maximum value for your platform* (`PHP_INT_MAX`), in which case it would be transparently converted to `float` by PHP without notice, and could result in a loss of information.
+In doubt, prefer instantiating from a `string`, which supports an unlimited numbers of digits:

+    echo BigInteger::of(999999999999999999999); // 1000000000000000000000
+    echo BigInteger::of('999999999999999999999'); // 999999999999999999999

-Avoid instantiating `BigDecimal` from a `float`: floating-point values are imprecise by design, and can lead to unexpected results.
-Always prefer instantiating from a `string`:
+Note about floating-point values: instantiating from a `float` might be unsafe, as floating-point values are imprecise by design, and could result in a loss of information.
+Always prefer instantiating from a `string`, which supports an unlimited number of digits:

-    $decimal = BigDecimal::of(123.456); // avoid!
-    $decimal = BigDecimal::of('123.456'); // OK, supports an unlimited number of digits.
+    echo BigDecimal::of(1.99999999999999999999); // 2
+    echo BigDecimal::of('1.99999999999999999999'); // 1.99999999999999999999

-### Immutability
+### Immutability & chaining

 The `BigInteger`, `BigDecimal` and `BigRational` classes are immutable: their value never changes, so that they can be safely passed around.
 All methods that return a `BigInteger`, `BigDecimal` or `BigRational`